microsoft/SynapseML/website/docs/examples/AzureSearchIndex - Met Artworks.md

 ---
 <h1>Creating a searchable Art Database with The MET's open-access collection</h1>

-In this example, we show how you can enrich data using Cognitive Skills and write to an Azure Search Index using MMLSpark.
+In this example, we show how you can enrich data using Cognitive Skills and write to an Azure Search Index using SynapseML.
 We use a subset of The MET's open-access collection and enrich it by passing it through 'Describe Image' and a custom 'Image Similarity' skill.
 The results are then written to a searchable index.

 ```python